Corporate Criminal Liability under Italian Law

-Where the predicate criminal offence is committed by an employee, the company can avoid liability by proving to have implemented adequate compliance programmes, properly designed to effectively prevent the commission of that type of offence (article 7).
+Where the predicate criminal offence is committed by an employee, the company can avoid liability by proving that it has implemented an adequate compliance programme that is properly designed to effectively prevent the commission of that type of offence (article 7).

 Where the offence is committed by senior managers, however, the liability of the company can be avoided only by proving that:

-- the company had implemented an adequate and effective compliance programme;
+- the company has implemented an adequate and effective compliance programme;

-- there was sufficient surveillance by the supervisory board (organismo di vigilanza(ODV)); and
+- there was sufficient surveillance by the supervisory board (ODV); and

 - the senior manager committed the offence by ‘fraudulently circumventing’ the mentioned corporate internal controls (article 6).

-In this scenario, a crucial role is performed by the ODV, which has the fundamental function of monitoring and continuously supervising the effectiveness and adequacy of the compliance programme or internal control system of the company, for the purpose of excluding or mitigating the corporate criminal liability.
-In particular, in accordance with Italian law and case law, to obtain exclusion from liability or leniency, the ODV must comprise qualified professionals and have, and effectively exercise, autonomous powers of action independent from those of the management (and other corporate bodies).
+In this scenario, a crucial role is performed by the ODV, which has the fundamental function of monitoring and continuously supervising the effectiveness and adequacy of the compliance programme or internal control system of the company for the purpose of excluding or mitigating corporate criminal liability.
+In particular, to be excluded from liability or leniency, the ODV must be composed of qualified professionals and have, and effectively exercise, autonomous powers of action that are independent from those of the management (and other corporate bodies).

 However, according to Italian case law, where the predicate criminal offence was committed by a senior manager, the standard to prove that the compliance programme in place and the surveillance by the ODV were totally adequate and effective, and that the perpetrator acted by fraudulently circumventing the mentioned internal controls, is extremely high and almost unreachable in practice.

-A violation by the senior manager of the principles, policies and procedures imposed by the compliance programme is not sufficient to obtain an acquittal: the company has the burden to prove that an effective fraud of the internal control system was performed by the senior manager, who was effectively able to mislead the other officers and bodies of the company in such a way to prevent a perfect internal control system from detecting and impeding the violation (see Court of Cassation, section V, 18 December 2013, No. 4677, Impregilo case).
+A violation by a senior manager of the principles, policies and procedures imposed by the compliance programme is not sufficient to obtain an acquittal: the company has the burden of proving that an effective fraud of the internal control system was performed by the senior manager, who was effectively able to mislead the other officers and bodies of the company in such a way as to prevent a perfect internal control system from detecting and impeding the violation.

-Sanctions applicable to companies under Law 231 comprise fines, disqualifications and confiscation of the proceeds of crime (article 9).
+Sanctions applicable to companies under Law 231 include fines, disqualifications and confiscation of the proceeds of crime (article 9).

 Fines always apply in the event of a company’s conviction.
-Their financial impact does not usually exceed €3 million, and it is often lower depending on several factors (eg, type and seriousness of the offence, degree of liability of the company, activity carried out by the company to eliminate or reduce the consequences of the offence and prevent the commission of further offences, and economic and patrimonial conditions of the company (articles 10 to 11)).
+Their financial impact does not usually exceed €3 million, and it is often lower depending on several factors, such as the type and seriousness of the offence, the degree of liability of the company, the activity carried out by the company to eliminate or reduce the consequences of the offence and prevent the commission of further offences, and the economic and patrimonial conditions of the company (articles 10 to 11).

 Disqualifications compulsorily apply in the event of conviction of the company, where the following requirements are met: